dendronhq/dendron-site/vault/dendron.release.changelog.early-seed.md

 This change makes it possible to create a ref to a header with special characters.

 The old syntax ref syntax will still work but should now be considered deprecated.
 We will release a `doctor` command to help you auto-upgrade from the old syntax to the new syntax in the coming week.

+#### Frontmatter Variable Substitution

+It is now possible to use variables defined in your note frontmatter inside your note.
+The syntax is `{{fm.VAR_NAME}}` where `VAR_NAME` is the name of your variable.
+The `fm` designates that you want to use a frontmatter variable.

 #### Publishing V2 Integration with Plugin